I’m Not Quite Rich Enough to Go to Disney World

 Catalyst 2009: It Could Have Been Me

-So when I watch this video, I don’t just see some African who some Canadian “saved.”
-What I see is myself in another situation, another time, another circumstance.
-I see that this could have been me.
-And I see that this can be my sponsored child.
+Catalyst 2009 – When I watch the video, I see that this could have been me in different circumstances.
+I see that this can be my sponsored child.

 A Different Perspective